 What’s in a name?
 Pao Town, what exactly does that mean?
 I was sure Pao wasn’t named after the girl who worked with me a few years back or the term (pao pao) my grandmother used to threaten me with when she was trying to prevent from doing something bad when I was a child.
 So I had to look it up which means I won’t tell you what it is but at least I made it easier for you by linking the definition.
 On to the food….

 I ended up visiting twice within a few days of each other.
 That first night I chose to go with the Bacon Fried Rice, Sliders w/Togarashi Fries and Sticky Ribs.
-The second time I went for lunch and had Bacon Fried Rice, Sliders w/Fries and Pao Wings.
+The second time I went for lunch and had Bacon Fried Rice, Sliders w/Fries, and Pao Wings.
 Now looking back, I’m not sure why I didn’t have the Pork Buns but there’s always next time.

 The Bacon Fried Rice was just as you imagined it being.
 It’s a pretty standard Fried Rice affair with Bacon & Pineapple jonesing for your attention.
 It’s very important that you get a bit of the Pineapple and/or Bacon in each bite or it won’t be very memorable.
 There’s some Sriracha at the table and a dash of that doesn’t hurt either.

 The Sliders were one of the 2 most memorable things I had at Pao Town.
-These little fellas are about 4 bite of sheer pleasure.
+These little fellas are about 4 bites of sheer pleasure.
 They’re served on Hawaiian Sweet Rolls and topped with Caramelized Onions and Wasabi Ranch.
 There is no Cheese on these and no need it for it.
 The Onions and Ranch create this creaminess which is made that much better by the Medium-Rare/Medium cooked patties.
 The rolls are also lightly buttered on top.
 Nice touch.

 The regular Fries can be upgraded to Togarashi Fries (tossed in Japanese Seven-Spice) with a Wasabi Ketchup.
 I suggest you do as I tried both and found the spiced up Fries to be more fulfilling than the plain janes.